nvdaaddons/DevGuide/readme.md

 * Events and list of available events (not quite done).
 * Script lookup process and conflicts (done, may need additional tips from others).
-* Static and dynamic script bindings, gesture dictionaries and script categories (categories are not done).
 * Debugging add-ons.
 * If something goes wrong (common errors and exceptions).
 * Few working and non-working examples for each topic.